kpbaks/git.fish/README.md

 # git.fish

-Collection of abbreviations and interactive fish-shell integrations I use to make `git` easier!
+Collection of abbreviations and interactive fish-shell integration's I use to make `git` easier!

 ## Requirements

 - [fish ^3.6.0](https://github.com/fish-shell/fish-shell/releases/tag/3.6.0) enhanced the capabilities of `abbr` which this plugin makes use of.
-- [git](https://git-scm.com/) I don't hope that comes as a suprise ;-)
+- [git](https://git-scm.com/) I don't hope that comes as a surprise ;-)
 - [sqlite3](https://www.sqlite.org/index.html) is used to store visited git directories with the `repos` command.

 ### Optionals